exasol/project-keeper/doc/system_requirements.md

 #### Automatically create change log entry
 `req~auto-create-changelog~1`

-PK automatically generates the change log for fixed vulnerabilities.
+PK generates an entry in the change log for fixed vulnerabilities.

 Rationale: